OTA-Insight/bqwriter/README.md

   to create an `oauth2.TokenSource`;

 To conclude.
 We currently do not support advanced ways for Authorization, but we're open to include support for these, if there is sufficient interest for it.
+The [Contributing section](#Contributing) section explains how you can actively help to get this supported if desired.

 ## Contributing